christina-liepold/christina-liepold.github.io/teaching.md

 slug: /teaching
 ---

-During my time as a research assistant and PhD student, I had the opportunity to teach both virtual and in-person classes.
+During my time as a research assistant and PhD student, I have had the opportunity to teach both virtual and in-person classes.
+In addition, I have supervised multiple Bachelor and Master Theses.

 *Graduate Electives at TUM School of Management*